-The VideoSkills online study website (www.videoskills.net) is freely open to members and non-members alike.
-The only exclusion is that non-members cannot take the exam.
-Members wishing to take the exam will be charged a nominal exam fee, details of which are available from the VideoSkills website.
-On passing the exam the member is issued with an Member Certificate which is evidence that they have completed the theoretical knowledge requirements before moving on for Full Accreditation.
+The VideoSkills online study section is partly freely open to members and non-members alike.
+The only exclusion is that non-members cannot take the online exam.
+Members wishing to take the exam will be charged a nominal exam fee details of which are available from the VideoSkills website.
+On passing the online exam the member is issued with a Completion Certificate and may then progress to the next stage of Full Accreditation.

 Full IOV Accreditation

 Once you have passed the IOV Online Learning exam you will be able to apply for Full Accreditation within two-years of your pass date.
 This is based on submission of work as set out in the Assessment Criteria (www.iov.com/assessment).
 There is a nominal Assessment Fee for this service (see below).